Jaredcscott/3450-Project-Files-FooBar/README.md

 ---

-## Project Summary
+## Project
   Dan from Dan's Bagels would like a web-based application to manage and operate his bagel shop.
+See the [google drive](https://drive.google.com/drive/folders/1U6tCNB-WRtASPWM0pf92Lu5S1zJgnxXI?usp=sharing) for living documents.

 ## Team Organization
    * Server Code Reviewer: Braysen Goodwin
    * Front End Code Reviewer: Jared Scott
    * Back End Developers: Braysen Goodwin and Nathan Johnson
    * Fron End Developers: Jared Scott and Peter Goodwin

+### Team Planning

+We will be using an agile development method for this project.
+We will have sprint planning every Monday after class between 2:30pm-3:00pm to determine tasks for the week, and standup/scrum on Wednesday and Friday after class between 2:30pm and 3:00pm.

+---

 ## Software Development Process

 ## Policies, Procedures and tools

 #### Tech stack
 *  client